natenka/pyneng-book-en/docs/source/book/07_files/2_read.rst

     ip ssh version 2
     !

-If you call ``read`` method again the empty string returns:
+If you call ``read`` method again an empty string returns:

 .. code:: python

     In [17]: print(f.read())

-But with the ``seek`` method you can go to the beginning of the file (0 means the beginning of the file):
+But with ``seek`` method you can go to the beginning of file (0 means the beginning of file):

 .. code:: python

     In [18]: f.seek(0)

-Once the cursor has been set to the beginning of the file you can read the content again:
+Once cursor has been set to the beginning of file you can read the content again:

 .. code:: python